November 23, 2019 – April 26, 2020

-This exhibit focuses on the many unique vehicles that were manufactured and marketed in America from about 1967 (the release of the musical Hair) through the early to mid-1970s.
-A lot of change was taking place in America during this era, and it manifested itself vividly in the cars produced in Detroit and beyond.
+The Museum’s “Age of Aquarius” harkens back to the era of tie-die and muscle cars.
+Times were changing.
+So were the vehicles manufactured and marketed from 1967 (the release of the Broadway musical Hair) through the mid-1970s.
+The “flower power” generation manifested itself vividly in the bold cars produced in Detroit and beyond.